DNasson/hire.me/README.md

 ## Overview

-searchs play a crucial role in the journey of becoming a full-stack web developer.
-This search is designed to showcase your collaborative skills and coding abilities, serving as a focal point of your portfolio.
+Projects play a crucial role in the journey of becoming a full-stack web developer.
+This project is designed to showcase your collaborative skills and coding abilities, serving as a focal point of your portfolio.
 By creating a real-world full-stack application using the technologies and principles learned throughout the boot camp, you can demonstrate your capabilities to potential employers.

-## search Requirements
+## Project Requirements

-How this search meets requirements:
+How this project meets requirements:

 - Utilize Node.js and Express.js to create a RESTful API.
 - Use Handlebars.js as the template engine.